Read more about our compliance index

 The Council Chamber has fixed rake seating for 88 with panel or presenter seating for 9.
 Each seat has push to talk microphone and four flat-screen TVs. allow for clear viewing.
 This is one of the numerous rooms that have the technology for live video conferencing.

-On the third floor are 6 individual but adjacent rooms ranging from the largest, the Harvey Room accommodating 84 in theatre, to the smallest Simpson Suite ideal for 12 boardroom style, all rooms offering video conferencing.
-All rooms have disabled access and come with interactive whiteboards.
+On the Third floor are 6 individual but adjacent rooms ranging from the largest, the Harvey Room accommodating 84 in theatre, to the smallest Simpson Room ideal for 12 boardroom style.

 View more information on the venue